Smoothing discrete Morse theory: Main results

 \subsection{LC triangulations and geometric connectivity}

-In this section we apply our previous results to show that every simply connected smooth $d$-manifold, $d \ne 4$, admits LC triangulations; in contrast, no triangulation of Mazur's simply connected $4$-manifold is LC.
+In this section we apply our previous results to show that every simply connected smooth $d$-manifold, with $d \ne 4$, admits LC triangulations; in contrast, no triangulation of Mazur's simply connected $4$-manifold is LC.

-By a {\em tree of $d$-simplices} we mean a $d$-ball whose dual graph is a tree. {\em Locally constructible} (shortly, LC) triangulations are those obtainable from some tree of $d$-simplices, $d \ge 2$, by repeatedly identifying two adjacent $(d-1)$-simplices in the boundary \cite{BZ}.
+By a {\em tree of $d$-simplices} we mean a triangulation of a $d$-ball whose dual graph is a tree. {\em Locally constructible} (shortly, LC) triangulations are those obtainable from some tree of $d$-simplices, with $d \ge 2$, by repeatedly identifying two adjacent $(d-1)$-simplices in the boundary \cite{BZ}.
 LC triangulations were introduced by Durhuus--Jonsson \cite{DJ}, who proved the following result:

-\begin{theorem}[Durhuus--Jonsson \cite{DJ}] All $3$-manifold admitting LC triangulations are homeomorphic to the $3$-sphere.
-In higher dimensions, all manifold admitting LC triangulations are simply connected. \end{theorem}
+\begin{theorem}[Durhuus--Jonsson \cite{DJ}] Every $3$-manifold admitting LC triangulations is homeomorphic to the $3$-sphere.
+In higher dimensions, every manifold admitting LC triangulations is simply connected. \end{theorem}

-Durhuus and Jonsson conjectured that every triangulation of every $3$-sphere is LC.
+Durhuus and Jonsson conjectured that every triangulation of the $3$-sphere is LC.
 They also wondered if perhaps every triangulation of every simply connected manifold is LC.
 As they noticed, a positive solution of both conjectures would have immediately implied (via Theorem \ref{thm:DJ}) the $3$-dimensional Poincar\'e conjecture, at the time still open.
-Perelman's work sparkled some optimism for Durhuus--Jonsson's conjectures but as it later turned out, not all $3$-spheres are LC.
+Perelman's work sparkled some optimism for Durhuus--Jonsson's conjectures but as it later turned out, not all triangulations of the $3$-sphere are LC.

-\begin{theorem}[Benedetti--Ziegler \cite{BZ}] Let $S$ be an arbitrary triangulation of the $d$-sphere. $S$ is LC if and only if $S$ admits a discrete Morse function without critical $(d-1)$-faces.
-In particular, using knot theory one can construct non-LC triangulations of the $d$-sphere for each $d \ge 3$. \end{theorem}
+\begin{theorem}[Benedetti--Ziegler \cite{BZ}] Let $d \ge 2$ be an integer.
+Let $S$ be an arbitrary triangulation of the $d$-sphere. $S$ is LC if and only if $S$ admits a discrete Morse function without critical $(d-1)$-faces.
+In particular, one can construct non-LC triangulations of the $d$-sphere for each $d \ge 3$. \end{theorem}

 This was later extended in \cite{B-DMT4MWB} to manifolds with boundary, as follows.
 Let $M$ be an arbitrary triangulated manifold with boundary.
 The \emph{collapse depth} $\cd M$ of $M$ is the maximal integer $k$ for which there exists a boundary-critical discrete Morse function on $M$ with one critical $d$-cell and no critical interior $(d-i)$-cells, for each $i \in \{1, \ldots, k - 1\}$.
 Obviously $1 \le \cd M \le \dim M$.
 We stress that the collapse depth is not a topological invariant: It depends on the triangulation chosen.